Gessto/laravelcb/docs/en/installation.md

 # Welcome To Webillium CMS

-CRUDBooster is CRUD Generator for laravel, with the most important features web application development.
+Webillium CMS is CRUD Generator for laravel, with the most important features web application development.
 It's easy, flexible, and powerful.

 ## System Requirement and Basic Technical Knowledge
 - Web Server as: